 Our teams work to increase train velocity and to deploy the UP Way, which focuses on employee engagement in continuous improvement.
 By changing Union Pacific’s paradigm from "buy more assets" to "evaluate and improve the process," Union Pacific has eliminated waste, improved services and increased productivity.
 It has also minimized our environmental impact by reducing waste and conserving energy.

 Union Pacific streamlines equipment processing at intermodal and auto handling facilities across the system, resulting in reduced fuel use and fewer emissions.

 Union Pacific recycles oil, paper, cardboard, plastics, metal, e-Waste, railroad ties and more at facilities across America every day.

 Our automotive terminals are equipped with charging stations to support electric vehicles moving to market.
-We operate a hybrid vehicle for use at our Mira Loma, Calirornia, terminal, and have implemented recycling programs.
 Our third party switching partners follow Union Pacific's fuel conservation engine shutdown guidelines.
 Our contractors, guards and haul away carriers use electric "gold carts" at many Union Pacific facilities.
 All initiatives add to our efforts to improve fuel conservation and reduce greenhouse gas emissions.